4d/go-mobile/docs/project-definition/data.md

 The size of each table is mentioned in this column.
 Note that the total size of your files should comply with size restrictions of each OS.
 For more information , see the [FAQ section](https://developer.4d.com/go-mobile/docs/faq/faq#misc).

-In case no data is available, the value N/A will be displayed as follows:
+In case no data is available or if a regeneration is needed, the value **N/A** will be displayed as follows:

 ![Data section](img/n-a.png)